 White sharks tagged in Australia have been detected across their Australian range and in New Zealand.

-There are two types of satellite tags commonly used by us that transmit a unique signal and data, if sensors are fitted, via the Argos network of satellite receivers.
+There are two types of satellite tags commonly used that transmit a unique signal and data, if sensors are fitted, via the Argos network of satellite receivers.
 The signal is used to determine the location of the tag.

 The two tag types are satellite tracking tags and pop-off data logging tags.

 Satellite tracking tags are fitted to the dorsal fin and can send a signal each time the fin comes out of the water.

 These tags allow scientists to follow sharks over the tag's battery life.

 The accuracy of locations varies from within hundreds of metres to several kilometres depending on how long the shark is at the surface and how many satellites are in view.

 Pop-off data-logging tags are attached externally by a small tether.
 These tags collect data while attached and are programmed to release from the shark at a set date and time then float to the surface and transmit their collected data to the researchers via the satellite network.

 These tags allow scientists to reconstruct tracks after the data are received.